drawsmcgraw/tacticalprogramming/content/kapp-controller-getting-started.md

 <h1>Hello kapp controller ftw!</h1>
 ```

-Super simple, but neat, right!
+Super simple, but neat, right?

+## Change, Deploy and Observe

 Let's change our deployment parameters.
 We could change anything about it - number of pods, type of service, etc. For this demo, though, we're going to make a simple, but noticeable change in the output.
 The app pulls the message from an environment variable, `HELLO_MSG`.
 If we change that, it will change the output.